Ike Lassiter

-Isaac "Ike" Thomas Lassiter (November 15, 1940 – February 15, 2015) was an American football defensive end who played in the American Football League (AFL) for the Denver Broncos and the Oakland Raiders, where he was an AFL All-Star in 1966.
+Isaac "Ike" Thomas Lassiter (November 15, 1940 – February 15, 2015) was an American football defensive end who played in the American Football League (AFL) for the Denver Broncos and the Oakland Raiders, where he was an AFL All-Star in 1966 and second-team All-AFL twice.
+His unofficial 17 quarterback sacks in 1967 is the AFL record for sacks by a player in a single season.
 He then played in the National Football League (NFL) with the Boston / New England Patriots for two seasons.
 He finally played in the World Football League (WFL) with the Jacksonville Sharks for one year.